kubespray/kubespray-cli/README.rst

 Kubespray wrapper
 =================
-This tools helps to deploy a kubernetes cluster with ansible.
-It must support all ansible parameters.
+This tool helps to deploy a kubernetes cluster with ansible.

+**Note**: The following choices are done automatically for redundancy.
+According to the number of nodes on your cluster:
+* The 2 firsts nodes will have master components installed
+* The 3 firsts nodes will be members of the etcd cluster You should have at least 3 nodes but you can spawn only one instance for tests purposes.

 Requirements